Jakarta: Culture

-As the capital of Indonesia, Jakarta is a melting pot of cultures from all ethnic groups of the country.
-Though Betawi people are an indigenous community of Jakarta, the city's culture represents many languages and ethnic groups, supports differences regarding religion, traditions and linguistics, rather than any single and dominant culture.
+As the capital of Indonesia, Jakarta is a melting pot of cultures from all ethnic groups in the country.
+Although Betawi people are Jakarta's indigenous community, the city's culture represents many languages and ethnic groups, favouring differences in religion, tradition, and linguistics, rather than a single, dominant culture.
+Jakarta is dominated by Javanese people, followed by Betawi people, and Sundanese people.